Ayunzee/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creates a directory named my-first-directory in another /tmp moves the file betty from one directory to another
+moves the file betty from one directory to another deletes the file betty from a directory